jorisroovers/casa/README.md

 - Away/Home Mode Nest => notification to slack (later auto-set)
 - Morning: Turn on office lights after 6AM -> mark as home/awake
 - Working after 6 AM => Working
+- Turn on/off outdoor lighting based on sun/sleeping
+- When light comes on in bedroom in the morning (automatically by sleep cycle), and home was sleeping during the week, automatically set scene wakeup week
+- WakeUp week: set house to home, set bathroom music on, turn on bathroom lights
+- When pausing music -> set music preset to NoMusic

 ### Sensor ideas
 - Refactor monit-hass-sensors to custom-hass-sensors so we can do more than just monit sensors